enlightn/enlightn-docs/performance/telescope-cache-hit-ratio-analyzer.md

 Telescope analyzer queries can take considerable time if you have a large number of Telescope records stored in your database.
 To further enhance performance, we recommend regularly pruning your Telescope entries.

-Note that this query is only executed when you run the `enlightn` Artisan command and does not impact performance of your application.
+Note that this query is only executed when you run the `enlightn` Artisan command and does not impact the performance of your application.

 ## Skip Condition